As with any endeavor, Daily Blocks work better if you follow certain guidelines.

 Before using the blocks, I would scramble to find a big chunk of time for exercise.
 On bad days, that effort would become too overwhelming, and I would avoid exercising altogether.
 Now I complete individual tasks, or a few at a time, whenever I can get to them.
 For someone generally averse to stricture and routine, it’s a more forgiving and effective approach.

 As you complete your tasks, work for the satisfaction of accomplishing a goal and clearing a block away.
 Focus on that satisfaction, and relish it – it’s the power that will fuel you through the daily tasks that will make your life better.
-Whether it’s dopamine, the craving of the habit cycle, compulsiveness, or something else, it's fuel, and it holds the potential to make you feel better, be stronger, and get more done.
+Whether this satisfaction is related to dopamine production, the craving of the habit cycle, innate compulsiveness, or something else, it's fuel.
+And it holds the potential to make you feel better, be stronger, and get more done.

 To amp up the satisfaction you feel from removing a block, wait to clear it away until you’ve fully completed a task.
 Waiting will make that moment of removal even more powerful.